 - Flour for dusting

-- 1 pound homemade or store-bought pizza dough (see note above)
+- 1 pound homemade or store-bought pizza dough (see note)

 - 1/4 cup grated Pecorino Romano cheese

 - Homemade or store-bought pizza sauce for serving

 Heat butter and oil in a 10-inch cast iron skillet over medium heat until butter melts and foaming subsides.
 Add pepperoni and cook, stirring, until pepperoni begins to crisp, about 2 minutes.
 Add pepper flakes and garlic and cook, stirring, until fragrant, about 1 minute.
 Add parsley and chives and stir to combine.
 Transfer mixture to a large bowl and stir in Parmesan cheese.
 Do not wipe out skillet.